commercialhaskell/stackage/CURATORS.md

 ./check 2>&1 >/dev/null | ./commenter add
 ```

-Repeat the second command until no updates are made to build-constraints.yaml.
+Repeat the second command until no updates are made to build-constraints.yaml (or use `commenter add-loop` instead).

 #### Checking for new releases